Skip to main content

 • Currently serving a sentence in a facility for a felony crime.

-• On DOC inmate status and are residing in a community corrections halfway house.
+• On DOC, inmates are residing in a community corrections halfway house.

 • On a non-residential status.

-Election law varied in each state, and the eligibility to vote depends on where a person lives.
-So, if you are convicted in another state, but a resident of Colorado, you still have the right to vote in the State of Colorado.
+Election law varies in each state, and the eligibility to vote depends on where a person lives.
+So, if you are convicted in another state, but are a resident of Colorado, you still have the right to vote in the State of Colorado.

 Casting a vote even if you are not eligible is a crime in Colorado.
 It is a Class Five Felony charge that a person will face.

-If you are someone who is released while awaiting trial but want to exercise the right to vote, you can ask your lawyer, your local elections official for further assistance, or your 24-hour bail bonds company like Red’s Anytime at Tel: 303-623-2245.
+If you are someone who is released while awaiting trial but wants to exercise the right to vote, you can ask your lawyer, your local elections official for further assistance, or your 24-hour bail bonds company, like Red’s Anytime at Tel: 303-623-2245.